lyphtec/idsvr4-node-jwks/README.md

 This repo contains 3 sample projects:

-- **idserv4** - Basic IdentityServer4 setup with Client Credentials as per the [Quickstarts #1(https://identityserver4.readthedocs.io/en/release/quickstarts/1_client_credentials.html) from the official docs.
-The difference being that our ASP.NET Core app is using .NET Core 2.0 and the latest version 2.0.0-rc1 of the IdentityServer4 package instead.
+- **idserv4** - Basic IdentityServer4 setup with Client Credentials as per the [Quickstarts #1](https://identityserver4.readthedocs.io/en/release/quickstarts/1_client_credentials.html) from the official docs.
+The difference being that this ASP.NET Core app is using .NET Core 2.0 and the latest version 2.0.0-rc1 of the IdentityServer4 package instead.
 We also setup a self-signed certificate (cert.pfx) for credential signing that will be explained below.
 When running, this will be accessible at http://localhost:5000
 - **console** - Sample .NET Core 2.0 Console app as per the ["Creating the client"](https://identityserver4.readthedocs.io/en/release/quickstarts/1_client_credentials.html#creating-the-client) section from the docs.
-This app will obtain the access token from IdentityServer and will use it to call our sample Node API at http://localhost:5002/me
+This app will obtain the access token from IdentityServer and will use it to call the sample Node API at http://localhost:5002/me
-- **node-api** - Our Node Express based sample API which is the whole point of this repo!
+- **node-api** - Node Express based sample API which is the whole point of this repo!
 This is hosted at http://localhost:5002 by default.
-There's only 1 Javascript file (index.js) that shows our implementation, but it's documented with useful comments and should be fairly easy to follow.
+There's only 1 Javascript file (index.js) that shows the implementation, but it's documented with useful comments and should be fairly easy to follow.

 ## Setup the signing certificate

 In order for IdentityServer to support signing JWTs with RS256, we need to configure it to use a signing certificate.
-This is basically done by supplying an _X509Certificate2_ to the `AddSigningCredential` extension method in our _Startup_:
+This is basically done by supplying an _X509Certificate2_ to the `AddSigningCredential` extension method in _Startup_:

 ```C#
 // File: idserv4/Startup.cs